-Air Force bases that own/operate Stationary Combustion units that are subject to the MRR have two options for entering data into e-GGRT.
+Air Force bases that own/operate Stationary Combustion units that are subject to the MGHGRR have two options for entering data into e-GGRT.
 One option is to directly enter into e-GGRT inputs to equations.
 This option does not keep inputs to equations data entered into e-GGRT confidential.
 The other option is to use the Inputs Verifier Tool (IVT), which does keep inputs to equations confidential.
-Use the IVT when reporting and keep all documents/records/summaries for at least five years.
+Keep all documents/records/summaries for at least five years.

 IVT is embedded in e-GGRT software and automatically conducts electronic verification checks on the equation inputs.
 If a data element entered into the software produces a warning message for the data value, you may provide an explanation in the verification software of why the data value is not being revised.
 A verification summary is generated for the EPA for verification results.
 Keep this verification summary as it satisfies the recordkeeping requirement of 40 CFR 98.37 (b)(1) through 40 CFR 98.37 (b)(26).
 Note that IVT will not retain any inputs to the equations; therefore, maintain the file listing of the inputs used in the equations entered into IVT as a record for five years.
 Also note that IVT will time out after 25 minutes of non-use and all information will be lost; therefore, the file should be saved locally if the user wants to upload the file and continue working on the data later.
-Facilities access the IVT module from the Fuel-specific Emissions page.
+Facilities access the IVT module from the Fuelspecific Emissions page.
+The following figure, Figure 2-3 Reporting Method Flow Chart, is adapted from EPA guidance to determine the appropriate method to report emissions in e-GGRT.